top of page

 Real-Time Monitoring Dashboard

-I designed a dashboard that consolidates environmental readings, asset status, and device data into a single interface.
-This allowed operators to monitor multiple shipments simultaneously without switching between screens or tools.
+The dashboard consolidates environmental readings, asset status, and device data into a single unified interface, reducing the cognitive load of monitoring multiple shipments simultaneously and eliminating the need to switch between tools or screens.

 Device Monitoring Interface

-I designed device-level monitoring screens that show battery level, environmental readings, and device status.
-This provided users with direct insight into hardware performance and reduced uncertainty about whether issues were caused by the device or the environment.
+Device-level monitoring screens surface battery level, environmental readings, and device status, directly removing operator uncertainty about whether issues are caused by the environment or the device itself.

 Smart Alert System